Peary–MacMillan Arctic Museum: History

-Bowdoin College’s historic relationship with the Arctic dates back to 1860, when a group of Bowdoin students accompanied professor Paul Chadbourne on a research trip to Labrador and West Greenland.
+Bowdoin College’s historic relationship with the Arctic dates back to 1860, when a group of Bowdoin students accompanied professor Paul Chadbourne on a research expedition to Labrador and West Greenland.
 Peary and MacMillan made many trips to the Arctic, together and separately.
 Bowdoin students also accompanied MacMillan on expeditions in the early-to-mid-20th century.
 Bowdoin faculty and students continue to take research trips to the Arctic, including a summer 2023 voyage to Labrador aboard the Bowdoin.

 The Peary–MacMillan Arctic Museum was made possible because of donations from the Class of 1925, George B. Knox (Class of 1929), and other alumni and supporters.
 The museum was dedicated in June 1967, with both MacMillan and Peary's daughter, Marie Ahnighito Peary, in attendance.
 It was located on the first floor of Hubbard Hall, which was named in honor of Arctic exploration enthusiast Thomas Hamlin Hubbard.

 Established in 1985, the Arctic Studies Center links the resources of the museum and the college library with teaching and research efforts, hosting lectures, workshops, and educational outreach projects.
 The museum and the Arctic Studies program are "aimed at increasing our understanding and appreciation of the workings of Arctic and North Atlantic climatic, environmental, and social systems and their interrelationships."

 The Arctic Museum is located in the John and Lile Gibbons Center for Arctic Studies, which opened in 2023.
 The Center was Maine's first commercial building to use state-of-the-art and environmentally sustainable mass timber frame construction.
 The 16,000-square-foot building houses two floors of exhibition space along with storage, labs, a classroom, staff offices, and the Arctic Studies Program.
 The museum is free and open to the public.
 Between May and December 2023, the museum set a new record by welcoming 15,910 visitors through its doors.